-Mr. Al-Ibrahim, Mr Kamel, and Prince Alwaleed’s media outlets could well change hands as part of Prince Mohammed’s intention to confiscate assets worth $800 billion under the mum of his anti-corruption campaign.
+Mr. Al-Ibrahim, Mr. Kamel, and Prince Alwaleed’s media outlets could well change hands as part of Prince Mohammed’s intention to confiscate assets worth $800 billion under the mum of his anti-corruption campaign.
 With a large portion of the assets of those detained in the purge difficult to access because they are parked outside of the kingdom, media assets take on added significance

 Established hours before the purge, the anti-corruption commission was empowered by decree with “returning funds to the state’s public treasury (and) registering the assets and funds as state property.”
 Eurasia Group, a political risk consultancy, noted that Prince Mohammed “needs cash to fund the government’s investment plans.”

 The group said in a memo to clients that “it was becoming increasingly clear that additional revenue is needed to improve the economy’s performance.
 The government will also strike deals with businessmen and royals to avoid arrest, but only as part of a greater commitment to the local economy.”

-The apparent move to tighten state control of media strokes with the crown prince’s crackdown on any form of criticism or dissent that manifested itself with an earlier wave of arrests of Islamic scholars, judges, intellectuals and activists as well as his quest to centralize power.
+The apparent move to tighten state control of media strokes with the crown prince’s crackdown on any form of criticism or dissent that manifested itself with an earlier wave of arrests of Islamic scholars, judges, intellectuals, and activists as well as his quest to centralize power.

 To succeed, Prince Mohammed will have to do far more than crack down employing measures that are populist and enhance expectations of change.
 He will also have to rely on more than absolute power and the support of the Trump administration.

-Bruce Riedel, former CIA official and Saudi expert, said: following a tweet by President Donald J. Trump in support of Prince Mohammed: “The Trump administration has tied the United States to the impetuous young crown prince of Saudi Arabia and seems to be quite oblivious to the dangers.
+Bruce Riedel, former CIA official, and Saudi expert, said: following a tweet by President Donald J. Trump in support of Prince Mohammed: “The Trump administration has tied the United States to the impetuous young crown prince of Saudi Arabia and seems to be quite oblivious to the dangers.
 But they are growing every day.”

 Dr. James M. Dorsey is a senior fellow at the S. Rajaratnam School of International Studies, co-director of the University of Würzburg’s Institute for Fan Culture, and the author of The Turbulent World of Middle East Soccer blog.
 This article is republished with the permission of the author.
-The views expressed in this article are the author’s own and do not necessarily reflect Global Village Space’s editorial policy.